gregoriohc/laravel-preview/README.md

 **WARNING: USE THIS PACKAGE ONLY IN LOCAL/DEBUG MODE!
 ENABLING THIS PACKAGE IN PRODUCTION ENVIRONMENTS CAN REPRESENT A BIG SECURITY ISSUE!**

 View preview package for Laravel

+This package can be used to preview your laravel views without needing to create a route or controller to load the view.
+It can also be useful if you want to preview your emails views without needing to send them.

 ## Contents